2025 Asia Talent Cup: Season summary

 The fourth round of the season was held at Twin Ring Motegi.
 Ikegami set the fastest lap time in Qualifying Practice, ahead of Ogiwara and Matsuyama.
 In Race 1, Ikegami and Ogiwara broke away early, with Ogiwara ultimately edging out Ikegami by just 0.015 seconds.
 Ayatullah completed the podium ahead or Schmidt and Iidaka.
 Race 2 followed a similar pattern, with Ogiwara once again finishing just ahead of Ikegami, breaking the record for the most consecutive wins in the Cup (8), previously set by Taiyo Furusato in 2021.
 Iidaka held off Ayatullah and Schmidt for third place.

 The fifth round of the season took place at the Mandalika International Circuit.
 Rookie Matsuyama secured his first Cup pole position, ahead of championship contenders Ikegami and Ogiwara.
 In Race 1, a multi-rider group formed at the front, with Daquigan briefly pulling away in the early laps, who would later serve a double Long Lap Penalty and consequently drop down to 13th place.
 The lead changed hands multiple times throughout the race, with Ikegami leading into the final two corners.
 Ogiwara dived into the inside of Turn 16, couldn't get the bike stopped and allowed Ikegami to regain the lead into the final corner.
 In a late attempt for the win, Ogiwara went for the inside again at Turn 17, but collected Ikegami in the process, making both retire from the race and allowing Daquigan to come out ahead to take his first Cup win.
 Matsuyama and Iidaka completed the podium.
 As a result of the incident in the final corner, Ogiwara was given a double Long Lap Penalty in Race 2, and would later serve a third one for shortcutting at Turn 9.
 This caused him to lose contact with the leading group.
 Daquigan clinched his second Cup win, ahead of Ikegami and Matsuyama.
 Bunprawes and Iidaka missed out on the podium spots, while Ogiwara finished in sixth place.

+The final round of the season took place at the Sepang International Circuit.
+Ikegami emerged ahead in Race 1, claiming his first win of the season.
+Starting from pole, Ogiwara finished second and secured the championship title in the process.
+Daquigan completed the podium.
+Race 2 saw rookie Teerin Fleming claim his maiden Cup win, beating Ogiwara by 0.013 seconds after pulling out of the slipstream, having exited the final corner in second place.
+Matsuyama completed the podium as Ikegami crashed out of the lead with five laps remaining.